happybono/SonataSmooth/README.md

 # SonataSmooth
-## SonataSmooth : A Harmonious Approach to Data Smoothing
+## A Harmonious Approach to Data Smoothing
 SonataSmooth is a compound of "sonata" and "smooth".
 A sonata is a musical form in which multiple movements blend into a single, harmonious whole-here serving as a metaphor for different smoothing algorithms working together in concert.
 "Smooth" highlights the sleek process of gently removing noise from data.

 **Key components**